Curriculum

 Students are taught in classes based on their progress and attainment at Key Stage 3.
 The evidence from assessments, teacher attainment and GCSE targets are used to determine the tier of study that the students commence with in Year 10

 Our exam board for GCSE Maths 9-1 is Edexcel (1MA1).
-The higher Tier assesses grades 9-4, whilst the Foundation tier assesses grades 5-1.
-We teach a 2-year GCSE linear program which we start at the beginning of Year 10.
+The higher tier assesses grades 9-4, whilst the foundation tier assesses grades 5-1.
+We teach a 2-year GCSE linear program which starts at the beginning of Year 10.

 In Year 10, we also complete all 3 stages of the entry level Maths qualification with students who require numeracy support to access the foundation GCSE course.
 This qualification is run alongside the covering of the GCSE syllabus as the content of both courses overlaps.